 • Types of vans: Everything from retro motorhomes and skoolies to modern vansions

 Outdoorsy is currently the biggest peer-to-peer campervan rental listing platform in the US.
-Private RV owners and smaller campervan rental outfits can list their rigs on Outdoorsy.
+Private RV owners and smaller campervan rental outfits can list their rigs on Outdoorsy and connect with people looking to rent a campervan for a #vanlife adventure.
 Outdoorsy, in turn, provides services including customer service, roadside assistance, and basic insurance coverage.

-Their site is easy to navigate and has a huge number of van rental listings, so if you’re not sure exactly what you’re looking for or you’re in a region with few rental options, Outdoorsy is an excellent place to start.
+Their site is easy to navigate and has a huge number of van rental listings, so if you’re not sure exactly what sort of vehicle looking for or you’re in a region with few campervan rental options, Outdoorsy is an excellent place to start.
 This platform is also a great place for van owners to earn a few extra bucks by listing their rigs.

 Test Drive Vanlife